The Kooples Art Prize

 «The quality of a prize lies in the different stages that will allow the laureate artist to create at their best.
 Therefor, it was essential that the team of invited curators, the jury and the general curator, would embody and be representative of the contemporary scene.»

-Marc Beyney-Sonier, Artistic Director, The Kooples Art Prize
+Marc Beyney-Sonier, Creative Director, The Kooples Art Prize

 Thomas Conchou, curator of The Kooples Art Prize